decred/dcrdocs/docs/lightning-network/dcrlncli/listunspent.md

 ### Description

-For each spendable utxo currently in the wallet, with at least min_confs confirmations, and at most `max_confs` confirmations, lists the txid, index, amount, address, address type, scriptPubkey and number of confirmations.
+For each spendable UTXO currently in the wallet, with at least min_confs confirmations, and at most `max_confs` confirmations, lists the txid, index, amount, address, address type, scriptPubkey and number of confirmations.
 Use `--min_confs=0` to include unconfirmed coins.
 To list